scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 ---
-title: Inspection
+title: How to Inspect Values
 type: section
 description: This page describes inspecting semantic values in the Scala 3 compiler.
-num: 7
+num: 8
-previous-page: procedures-navigation
+previous-page: procedures-areas
 next-page: procedures-efficiency
 ---